sanafathima418/StriverSDESheet/README.md

    * Combination Sum 1
    * Combination Sum 2
    * Palindrome Partitioning
-   * Kth Permutation Sequence
+   * Kth Permutation Sequence - TO DO

 3. Backtracking:
    * All Permutations of String
-   * N queens
-   * Sudoku Solve
-   * M coloring
    * Rat in Maze
+   * M coloring - TO DO
+   * Sudoku Solve - TO DO
+   * N queens - TO DO
-   * Word Break
+   * Word Break - TO DO

-4. DP
+4. Trees
+   * BFS Traversal - Undirected
+   * DFS Traversal - Undirected
+   * Check cyclic - Undirected
+   * BFS Traversal - Directed
+   * DFS Traversal - Directed
+   * Check cyclic - Directed
+   * Topological Sorting

-5. Trees
+5. DP

 6. Graphs
 7. Heap
 8. Trie